CBEP-SoCB/CBEP_Sediment_sum/Graphics/Metals_Table_sum.md

-We could not figure out an easy way to generate a summary description of the pairwise comparisons, so we generated text by hand, and read them into a data frame here so we can access them later to construct a table
+We could not figure out an easy way to generate a summary description of the pairwise comparisons, so we generated text by hand, and read them into a data frame here so we can access them later to construct a table.

 ``` r
 tab3 <- tribble(